Blargian/crash_course_C/day_5/day_5.md

 # Day 5 - Understanding C Strings

-In C, strings are really just arrays of characters with one caveat - there is an extra character at the end of a C-string which is the character `\0` (a null string).
+In C, strings are really just arrays of characters with one caveat - there is an extra character at the end of a C-string which is the character `\0` (a null character).

 ## Standard functions